Guide to the William Gould (fl. 1794), Militia Officer Diary 1794 MG 343

 Finding aid encoded by Julia Telonidis.
 June 2006.
 Production of the EAD 2002 version of this finding aid was made possible by a grant from the Andrew W. Mellon Foundation.
-Finding aid written
+Finding aid written in English.

 During the Whiskey Rebellion, William Gould (fl.
 1794) was a major in the First Battalion, Second Regiment of the New Jersey ‘Detached’ Militia.
 He served from September 3, 1794 until he was discharged on December 24, 1794.

 The seeds of the Pennsylvania Insurrection, or the Whiskey Rebellion, were planted with the passing of laws in 1791 placing excise taxes on the distilled liquor.
 The taxes angered the inhabitants of western Pennsylvania and led them to harass Deputy Inspectors of the United States and other federal officials in that region.
 In May of 1794, Congress called for militias to be raised to deal with the insurrection and asked for 4,318 New Jerseyans.
 The militias were to be raised from existing militias and when needed from the conscription of able-bodied men as young as 18 years of age.
 The militia men served three month long tours of duty and were paid the same as United States Army regulars.
 Militia units from four states including New Jersey and Pennsylvania were sent to western Pennsylvania and quelled the rebellion in the fall of 1794.